dansanderson/easyasm65/README.md

 ### Acme features that are not supported

-EasyAsm does not currently have the following features that are present in the Acme assembler.
+EasyAsm has the following limitations compared to the Acme assembler.

+* Per-file source size limit of 44 KB
 * No macros
-* No conditional assembly
+* No conditional or looping assembly
-* No loops
 * No symbol list output
 * No fractional number values
 * No fractional division operator